beel13/Party-hub-/README.md

 # Party Hub

 Party Hub is a single-file Flask app for running party games on a local network.
-Host on a laptop, players join from their phones, and the host controls rounds from a dashboard.
+Host on a laptop, players join from their phones, and the host controls rounds, timers, and scoring from a dashboard.

 ## Game Modes
 - Most Likely To: vote for a player who fits the prompt
 - Would You Rather: vote A or B (optionally award points to the majority)
 - Trivia: pick the correct answer
+- Trivia Buzzer: buzz in first, answer, and allow steals
+- Team Trivia Buzzer: teams buzz in and answer first
+- Team Jeopardy: pick clues, buzz in, and score by team
+- Relay Trivia: captains rotate and answer for their team
+- Trivia Draft: draft questions, answer your picks, and steal
+- Wager Trivia: wager points before answering
+- Estimation Duel: closest estimate wins the duel
 - Hot Seat: submit a short answer, host can award points
 - Wavelength: guess the secret target from 0 to 100
 - Quick Draw: short answers, score unique entries or host-picked winners